Can I claim my Travel & Subsistence (T&S) expenses?

 How do I know if I can claim expenses?

-If we conclude that you are not subject to SDC then you will be eligible to claim tax relief on your expenses.
-Champion will issue you with a full guidance pack to confirm your entitlements – we will also verify the process that we need you to follow when claiming.
+If we conclude that you are not subject to SDC on your assignment, then you will be eligible to claim tax relief on your expenses.
+At this stage, Champion will issue you with a full guidance pack to confirm your entitlements and will update your portal access to allow you to submit expense claims.

 If your working practices change during the course of your assignment, we ask you to immediately contact Champion as this will enable us to help you reassess your SDC status.